rm-hull/luma.oled/doc/install.rst

 class for your device to implement your application.
 Instructions for that are included in :doc:`python-usage`.

-.. note:: This library has been tested against Python 3.5, 3.6, 3.7 and 3.8.
+.. note:: This library has been tested against Python 3.7 and newer.

-  It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently been tested on Raspberry Pi models A, B2, 3B, Zero, Zero W, OrangePi Zero (Armbian Jessie), and 4B with Raspberry Pi OS Jessie, Stretch, Buster and Bullseye operating systems.
+  It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently been tested on Raspberry Pi models A, B2, 2, 3B, Zero, Zero W, OrangePi Zero (Armbian Jessie), and 4B with the Raspberry Pi OS operating system.

 .. note:: Upgrading
   If you are upgrading from a previous version, make sure to read the